 My dad leaned in, looked at me like he wasn’t entirely sure of his answer or what I might be trying to pull.
 Then he said, “It’s me.”

 After an hour of being perky and playing games, he suggested it was time for us to go.
 He leaned over and gave her a final kiss.
+It was the last time he ever saw her.

 On our way back to Primrose he told me, “the kids came home today and ran around the house.”
-On the one hand I could see he was losing more touch with reality.
+On the one hand I could see that he was losing more touch with reality.
 On the other—given that some of my siblings had arrived that morning at his house—maybe he was so far to the right on the coherence spectrum that he was passing into clairvoyance.
-I’d told my dad my name when I picked him up at Primrose that evening, but I didn’t think he remembered who I was.
+I had told my dad my name this time when I picked him up at Primrose that evening, but I didn’t think he remembered who I was.
 He didn’t remember that Linda and I taught at universities.
-I’d told him about my two sons, and he’d nodded.
+I’d told him about Miles and Ryan, and he’d just nodded.
 He couldn’t remember them.

-I got him into his pajamas after we arrived, then said goodnight to him.
+I got him into his pajamas after we arrived and said goodnight to him.
 I told him I’d pick him up in the morning for his VA appointments.

 Chapter 7

-I wish I could say the appointments were exciting in some way, but they were simply routine: a physical, and a teeth-cleaning.
+I wish I could say my dad’s VA appointments in Santa Rosa were exciting in some way, but they were simply routine: a physical, and a teeth-cleaning.
 My role was to be there with my dad and advocate for him.
 His memory had gotten noticeably worse.
 I’d introduced myself to him that morning at Primrose—“Hi dad, it’s Pat.
 Your son”—but it didn’t seem to have meaning for him.
 So I wanted to ask his doctor if we might increase his medication.

 “Memory loss is inevitable,” she stated.